saulpw/visidata/README.md

 Created by Saul Pwanson `<vd@saul.pw>`.

-VisiData is currently under active development (as of Nov 2016).
+VisiData is currently under active development (as of December 2016).

+VisiData needs lots of usage and testing to help it become useful and dependable.
+If you are actively using VisiData, please let me know!
+Especially if you like it.
+Maybe there is an easy way to improve the tool for both of us.

+Please create a GitHub issue if things don't appear to be working right.
+If you get an unexpected error (on the status line), please include the full stack trace that you get with `E` when reporting the bug.

-Please contact me at the email address above if you would like to contribute.
+If you have a particular raw dataset that you would like to transform, Please contact me at the email address above if you would like to contribute in some other way.
+In particular I could use a

 ## Inspirations